 For students who have a working knowledge of Swedish, including elementary conversation and reading.
 The course will cover advanced grammar, vocabulary and conversation.
 The classes will be held in Swedish and English.

 For students who have mastered the skills at the intermediate level and want to practice the Swedish language.
-If you are interested in taking this class please email firstname.lastname@example.org
+This class is held in Swedish.

 Hello, my name is Jack Rogalla and I am excited to be teaching Swedish Language Classes.
 My interest in Swedish started at a young age when family from Sweden came to visit us in Chicago.
 I grew up speaking only a few phrases with my grandmother and aunties until I began studying Swedish at North Park University.
 There, I was given the opportunity to study a semester in Jönköping, Sweden and reconnect with more relatives.
 I graduated with a BA in Scandinavian Studies in 2020 and am now elated to be working with the Swedish American Museum.
 Learning the language has allowed me to experience a new culture, introduced me to a variety of literature and films, and made way for new friendships.
 I hope that you can find as much enjoyment and fulfillment in your journey as I have in mine.

 REFUND POLICY: Class fee must be paid before or at the time of the first class.
 A tuition refund is available up to two days after the date of the first class.
 Tuition is not refundable after this time.
 Please call the Museum at 773.728.8111 if you have questions.